How to Succeed While Working as a Temp for an Agency

 How to Deal with Job Interview Rejection: Advice from Career Experts

 Nobody likes to be rejected, whether by a potential job or otherwise.
 It’s normal for many different emotions to arise after rejection, from sadness to confusion to anger.
-However you may feel about your interviewer, it is most important to check in with yourself by doing self-reflection after an interview rejection.
-To avoid common pitfalls such as self-pity or self-deprecation, seeking guidance on the right questions to ask yourself after a job rejection is helpful.
-At Whitman Associates, we’ve been helping people in the metropolitan D.C. area navigate how to deal with job rejections and find their dream roles for over fifty years.
+However you may feel about your interviewer, it is most important to check in with yourself by doing self-reflection when rejected after an interview.
+To avoid common pitfalls such as self-pity or self-deprecation, seeking guidance on the right questions to ask yourself after you didn’t get the job is helpful.
+At Whitman Associates, we’ve been helping people in the metropolitan D.C. area navigate how to deal with job rejection and find their dream roles for over fifty years.
 Continue reading for some of our best tips to set yourself up for future success.

 Be introspective

 It’s easy to blame the interviewer for a rejection.
 However, you can gain nothing from blaming the other party after being turned down for a position.
 Playing the blame game can mislead your focus and keep you feeling down about the situation.
-Instead, the best way to bounce back after a job interview rejection is to be introspective.
+Instead, the best way to bounce back after an interview rejection is to be introspective.
 This may sound paradoxical, but there’s a lot you can gain from rejections.
-In our experience, the best method of how to deal with job rejection is to ask yourself some key questions to spark self-reflection after an interview rejection.
+In our experience, the best method of how to deal with job rejection is to ask yourself some key questions to spark self-reflection after you didn’t get the job.

 Did I fully understand the position and requirements?

 Job interviewers want to find the best match for their open role, which means candidates who don’t demonstrate an adequate understanding of the position and requirements will likely be rejected.
 How closely did you read the job description in the original listing?
 Did you gauge your suitability for the role?
-These are all critical questions to ask after a job rejection.
+These are all critical questions to ask when rejected after an interview.
 It’s wise to allow the job description to guide your interview preparation.
 When asked interview questions about experience and skills, ensure your answers stay relevant to the responsibilities of this particular role.
-Asking yourself this question helps you deal with job rejection because it may inspire you to prepare differently for your next interview.
+Asking yourself this question after you didn’t get the job helps with how to deal with job rejection because it may inspire you to prepare differently for your next interview.

 Did I thoroughly research the organization and understand its mission?

 Companies want to hire candidates who are aligned with their mission.
 Similarly to how all your interview responses should be relevant to the specific role you’re interviewing for, your responses should also align with the company’s values.
 During self-reflection after an interview rejection, you should consider what answers you could have given that may have better reflected the company’s mission.
 Moreover, it’s vital to understand what the organization does before an interview.
 Employers prefer candidates who demonstrate a passion for the company’s work.
+Otherwise, a job rejection is more likely.
 Mentioning specific aspects of the organization that intrigue you is one way to show that passion in an interview, but it requires thorough research in advance.

 How would my previous experience be valuable in this role?